Find Affordable College Courses

 $54,819 Average Tuition & Fees

-With a ranking of #10, University of Denver did quite well on this year’s best value schools for anthropology students.
-DU is a fairly large private not-for-profit school located in the city of Denver.
+University of Denver came in at #10 in this year’s edition of the Best Value Anthropology Schools in Colorado ranking.
+DU is a large private not-for-profit school located in the city of Denver.

 Best Value Anthropology Colleges in the Rocky Mountains Region